Staff

 Carole helps manage the books by documenting daily transactions, preparing checks and serving on the annual audit team.
 She attended Syracuse University and loves travel, music, reading, Mah Jongg and a good joke.
 (Carole is the 2nd person from the left)

-Rock Creek Ranch Manager/Caretaker
+Rock Creek Ranch Caretakers

 Sam Mosey